-- We proactively support the transformation of the oil and gas sector. - We do not invest in companies that are active in unconventional oil and gas production.
-These are identified on the basis of a turnover threshold of more than 5 percent of turnover from unconventional oil and gas production. - We do not invest in shares and bonds that are not credibly committed to the net zero target.
-The specific target formulation and existing progress in achieving it are taken into account as a vardstick. - We do not invest in companies with the following climate controversies: - Companies that derive more than 5 percent of their revenues from oil sands, shale oil or shale gas. - Companies with very serious environmental controversies.
+- We proactively support the transformation of the oil and gas sector. - We do not invest in companies that promote unconventional oil and gas production, e.g. fracking.
+We exclude companies with more than 5% of turnover from unconventional oil and gas production. - We do not invest in companies with the following climate controversies: - Companies that derive more than 5 percent of their revenues from oil sands, shale oil or shale gas. - Companies with very serious environmental controversies.